Back to 50cc roadracing

 1951

-Also in 1951 a record was set by Italian Ugo Tamarozzi driving a 4- stroke Cucciolo (Ducati).
+Also in 1951 a record was set by Italian Ugo Tamarozzi riding a 4- stroke Cucciolo (Ducati).
 The lightweight bike reached an average speed of 66,411 km/h over 24 hours and the 48 hour average was 63,209 km/h.

 Another attempt in 1952 made the Cucciolo reach 77,753 km/h in the 1000m - flying start category.